Birth name: Osias Mayer

 Source: www.familysearch.org

-In November 1938, following the family's deportation to Poland, Saul Katz, wrote to Siegmund Spiegel a postcard from Lemberg (Lvov, Lviv).
-Saul asked Spiegel, who by then resided in New York, if he had managed to contact his uncle, with the hope that he would be able to help his family obtain an exit visa to the USA.
+In November 1938, following the family's deportation to Poland, Max' cousin, Saul Katz, sent a postcard from Lemberg (Lvov, Lviv) to Siegmund Spiegel.
+Saul asked Spiegel, who by then resided in New York, if he had managed to contact his uncle, with the hope that he would be able to help his family obtain a visa to the USA.

 Postcard from Saul Katz Postcard from Saul Katz